FreeRADIUS/wiki.freeradius.org/version4/message.md

 (e.g. network thread or worker thread), there is no issue with overlapping / simultaneous calls to allocate messages.

+## Implementation Trade-offs

+Ring buffers / message APIs are tied to a socket (for network threads), or to a source+socket (worker threads).  i.e. a worker has one outbound message set per network destination.
+A network destination only has one outbound message set, over all workers.

+There is no perfect solution here.
+The messages are intended to be short-lived, *but* may be long-lived for things like `cleanup_delay`.
+Messages to worker threads are short-lived, hence only one outgoing message set.

+If the message set is full, it is doubled in size (up to a limit), which gives room for more messages.

+The memory and structures are owned by the originator, and only cleaned up by the originator.
+The recipient of the messages accesses the data, but doesn't write to it.  i.e. it only writes to the message header as an async signal saying "done with this message".

+In order to prevent cache line thrashing, the originator only checks for "done" messages when (1) too many messages are outstanding, or (2) when the ring buffer / message array is full.

+When those limits are set, the message API tries to clean up old messages.
+If it's successful, allocation proceeds with the current ring buffer / message array.
+Otherwise, a new message array and/or ring buffer is allocated, at double the size of the old one.

+Message arrays (MA) and ring buffers (RB) are tracked in a fixed-size array (not linked list).
+An array size of 20 should be enough for 20 doublings... at which point the system is likely out of memory.

+For consolidation, if we have more than two (2) array MA/RB entries available, and the first N are free, we free the smallest ones, and coalesce the array entries so that we have the smallest number of MA/RB entries, each of which is as large as possible.

+If the network thread needs to perform de-dup, `cleanup_delay`, or other "wait on socket", it just leaves the reply packets in the messages.
+The worker thread will then allocate larger buffers if necessary, *or* just start tossing replies.

+If the network thread can't write to TCP socket, it also removes the socket from the "read" portion of the event loop.
+This change ensures that the server isn't reading packets faster than the other end can receive replies.
+We then rely on TCP for flow control back to the sender.
+When the socket becomes ready for writing, it is also added back to the "read" portion of the event loop.

+TCP sockets will need to track ongoing packets, so that they can be messaged "stop" when the TCP socket goes away.
+UDP sockets need this for authentication packets, but also for accounting, with conflicting packets.  i.e. "you can keep processing the old packet, but don't bother sending the reply, as the client will not accept it"

+When the UDP sockets do accounting tracking, they just track the minimum information necessary to detect duplicates.
+When a reply comes from a conflicting packet, the network thread can quench the reply by noticing it's for an old packet, and not for the new one (???)
+Or, the network thread has to track the old packet (??) and send an sync signal to the worker that the request is dead, and the worker should stop processing it.

+When UDP sockets do dedup / `cleanup_delay` detection, they track the minimum information necessary to detect duplicates, along with a pointer to the message for the reply.
+If a new packet comes in, the old message is marked "done".
+If a dup comes in, the same reply is sent.

+For outgoing packets, if the server is lightly loaded, caching packets for ~5s isn't an issue.
+And uses less memory than what we use now, where we cache all of the incoming packet, `REQUEST`, and outgoing packet.

+If the server is heavily loaded, then in the general case, new packets coming in will clear the outgoing packets.
+When outgoing packets aren't cleared, we can just take the 1/1000 one, copy it to a local buffer, and then clear the incoming message.

+This tracking could be done by delays (i.e. if packets sit in the outoging buffer for "too long"), tho it's hard to tell what "too long" means.
+Instead, it should be self-clocked.  i.e. if 99% of outgoing packets have been cleaned up, we should probably take the 1%, and "localize" them.

 ## API

 The APIs here are documented in reverse order.